 Temporary Food Establishment (TFE) Permit Program

-In order to sell or give out food on campus, TFE Permit Application must be submitted to EHSRM at least ten (10) days prior to your event.
+In order to sell or give out food on campus, TFE Permit Application must be submitted to EHSREM at least ten (10) days prior to your event.
 If you are hosting a recurring event or an event that will occur over multiple days where the same food/beverage will be served, the Multi-Day Event Request Addendum may be submitted in addition to the TFE Permit Application.

 NOTE: Please read the following information carefully before submitting a TFE Permit Application:

-- Submit TFE Permit Applications to EHSRM (email@example.com) for review and approval at least ten (10) business days prior to the event.
+- Submit TFE Permit Applications to EHSREM (email@example.com) for review and approval at least ten (10) business days prior to the event.

 - Download and save the fillable form on to your computer.
 This will allow you to type in your information, save it, and email it to firstname.lastname@example.org.